fiowro/pmm2-doc/docker.md

 **docker run** subcommand.
 All options that appear after the `-e` option are the additional parameters that modify the way how PMM Server operates.

-The section [https://www.percona.com/doc/percona-monitoring-and-management/glossary.option.html#pmm-glossary-pmm-server-additional-option](PMM Server Additional Options) lists all supported additional options.
+The section [PMM Server Additional Options](https://www.percona.com/doc/percona-monitoring-and-management/glossary.option.html#pmm-glossary-pmm-server-additional-option) lists all supported additional options.

 </details>